carlmylo/docu-rpcs3/pages/english/advanced/himem.md

 sidebar: english_sidebar
 permalink: adv_himem
 folder: english
+tags: [advanced, english]
+summary: "How to add more memory to Rock Band 3"
+toc: false
 ---

 We'll be adding increased memory support to Rock Band 3 on RPCS3.
 This is strongly suggested and allows for better stability as well top of increasing the song limit up to 16000.